-This feature enables Genesys Outbound Contact (OC) to initiate calls without the use of the Call Progress Detection (CPD) Server and Dialogic hardware.
+This feature enables Genesys Outbound Contact Server (OCS) to initiate calls without the use of the Call Progress Detection (CPD) Server and Dialogic hardware.

-Note: This feature is not related to the predictive dialing algorithm OC uses to determine when to make the next call.
+Note: This feature is not related to the predictive dialing algorithm OCS uses to determine when to make the next call.
 This feature only concerns the outbound-call mechanism.
 You cannot use Emulated Predictive Dialing with Dialogic hardware.

-To enable the Predictive Dialing feature in T-Server, you must configure (in Configuration Layer) a number of devices corresponding to the number of calls that can be made simultaneously.
+To enable the Predictive Dialing feature in T-Server, you must configure (in the Configuration Layer) a number of devices corresponding to the number of calls that can be made simultaneously.
 These devices are available as a pool for T-Server to use for predictive dialing.
 They are not associated with any specific dialing device (Queue or Routing Point).
+They are configured in the Genesys Configuration Layer with switch-specific type 4.